 The part of the dream I would like to focus upon are the rollers.
 At a cursory glance they might seem to not have much importance, almost like a piece of a background set while all the action is in the foreground (me being crushed).
 But if we pay some attention and start to question some of the meanings of the objects then we often find some surprising details.

 A way into what those rollers may represent is to ask some questions along the lines of, what is pressing in my life?
 What might the rollers represent?
 Who might the rollers represent?
 We could also ask who is squeezing the life out of me in real life?
 Any question or technique that helps us understand the symbolic meaning of objects is useful.

 For me the question who is squeezing the life out of me, triggered some insights.
 The rollers were my parents.
 One roller was my mother and the other was my father.
 The extreme nature of being flattened is symbolic of the extreme nature of my parents.
-That the rollers were made of concrete also conveys a coldness (made of stone) which is also true of both my parents.
+That the rollers were made of concrete also conveys a coldness (made of stone) which is also true of both my parents although in different ways.
 It also speaks to the pressure to be something other than what I was.
 It fits well for my parents in many regards.

 I might also ask what they were squeezing out of me, where life is ambiguous.
 That they were concrete rollers also must apply to my internal world.
 We might think about concepts like warmth, sensitivity etc. The rollers can convey a wealth of information as all objects within a dream can.

 But as I keep saying insight is not really enough to produce change.
 We also have to take appropriate action.
 The intellectual understanding has to be followed by some experiential action.
 A dream will always tell us what to do but often our ego gets in the way and we find ourselves on misleading paths.